aghaynes/simulacrumWorkflowR/README.md

 4)  Utilize R to handle data preprocessing and analysis

-5)  save the complete workflow with the workflow generator function
+5)  Save the complete workflow with the workflow generator function

 6)  Send the Workflow to NHS and wait for the results